amirhosseinzlf/SMARLA/README.md

 ## RQ2.
 How can the safety monitor determine when to trust the prediction of safety violations?
 *In this research question, we investigate the use of confidence intervals as a mechanism for the safety monitor to determine the appropriate time step to trigger safety mechanisms.*

 This investigation is based on the same set of episodes randomly generated for RQ1.
 At each time step t, we collect the predicted probability of safety violation P_{e_i}(t) and the corresponding confidence interval [Low(t),Up(t)].
-The lower bound (Low(t)) and upper bound(Up(t)) of the confidence interval are computed using the methodology detailed in the approach section in the paper.
+The lower bound (Low(t)) and upper bound(Up(t)) of the confidence interval are computed using the methodology detailed in the approach section of the paper.